alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 The inputs given to the functions are the array for minor ticks (having XTick or YTick objects), the origin, the array for major ticks (having XTick or YTick objects) and finally the number of major ticks to be drawn.
-The functions first check if the *axes_map* hash (initialized in the initialize function of the magick wrapper i.e. the backend) is empty (i.e. if they key for the current axes object stored in *active_axes* is not present) and if it is then a new key,value pair is created otherwise the value is added.
-The value for a key i.e. an subplot (axes) object is an array which stores the axes to which this value belongs, the origin of x axis and y axis.
+The functions first check if the *axes_map* hash (initialized in the initialize function of the magick wrapper i.e. the backend) is empty (i.e., if the key for the current axes object stored in *active_axes* is not present) and if it is then a new key, value pair is created otherwise the value is added.
+The value for a key i.e. a subplot (axes) object is an array which stores the axes to which this value belongs, the origin of X-axis and Y-axis.
-Note that there is only one value array for both x axis and y axis for an axes object i.e. a subplot.
+Note that there is only one value array for both X-axis and Y-axis for axes object i.e. a subplot.
-So, the origins are stored in a hash and after that in the **draw** function for both the axes, this command is called:
+So, the origins are stored in a hash and after that, in the **draw** function for both the axes, this command is called:
 ```ruby
 @texts.each(&:draw)
 ```